 In Japan and China the birthplaces of tea, it is enjoyed daily and with great respect and care.
 To drink tea is to reinforce your culture, your essence and your body.
 For centuries, these ancient cultures understood the health benefits of green tea.
-There was no science that proved the multitude of health benefits, but rather the hundreds of years of observation of the beneficial effects from drinking tea.
+There was no science that proved the multitude of health benefits, but rather the hundreds of years of experience and observation of the beneficial effects from drinking tea.
 In fact, in China almost all teas have an attributed health benefit

 In Japan, Green tea is as important as rice.
 These two staples are the Apple Pie and baseball to Americans.
-It defines their being, their culture their way of life.
+It defines their being, their culture, their way of life.
 In Japan, tea is grown with great reverence and the harvest is a reason for celebration and great joy.
 Japan has very strict standards for growing tea and tea farmers take great pride in doing it right.
 The epitome of Japanese reverence for tea is the tea ceremony.
 This traditional ritual follows strict rules in the preparation of Matcha.

 Long before the English and Europeans discovered tea, the Chinese were enjoying it for thousands of years.
 Their discovery of tea and the important preparation process which required the decontamination of water by boiling had a tremendous positive in the their health and is one of the reasons their culture has thrived through the years.
-Chinese nobility in concert with Buddhism encouraged the use of tea.
+Chinese nobility in concert with Buddhism encouraged the drinking of tea.
 They understood the tremendous value of boiling water which eliminates deadly water borne pathogens.